fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 })
 ```

-It might also be a good idea to have a dummy endpoint in the app that makes it possible to do some changes in code and to ensure that the deployed version has really changed:
+It might also be a good idea to have a dummy endpoint in the app that makes it possible to do some code changes and to ensure that the deployed version has really changed:

 ```js
 app.get('/version', (req, res) => {